Deepen Your Learning, Advance Your Skills, Grow and Explore — Together

 There are two required in-person intensives during the Master Class.
 These experiences allow students to come together to learn and share, and advance their skills and knowledge.
 Students are expected to present material they are working on, facilitate sessions for their fellow students, and engage in their own self-growth work.
 Master Class students are instrumental in figuring out the logistics of these in-person intensives, ensuring the location and timing supports the group’s learning journey.

-The following are not included in the Master(ing) Class tuition, but are required for successful completion of this course of study.
+The following are not included in the Master(ing) Class tuition, but are strongly recommended, and in some cases, may be required for successful completion of this course of study.

 Personal Therapy or Self-Growth Work

-During the Master(ing) Class, it is required that students participant in at least three individual EAMH or EAL sessions as clients, and engage in ongoing personal growth work (TBD on an individual basis).
+During the Master(ing) Class, it is strongly recommended that students participant in at least three individual EAMH or EAL sessions as clients, and engage in ongoing personal growth work (TBD on an individual basis).

-Master(ing) Class students must complete 20 hours of additional coursework related to horse skills, equine ethology, or equitation science.
-Additional hours of hands-on equine experience may be required based upon individual student skill levels.
+Master(ing) Class students may be asked to complete additional coursework related to horse skills, equine ethology, or equitation science based upon experience and prior knowledge.
+Additional hours of hands-on equine experience may also be required.

 Who Should Attend?